 Alumnae Achievement Award

-The Alumnae Achievement Award is presented annually to a living alumna or an old girl in recognition of her outstanding dedication and accomplishments in her life’s work, either professional or volunteer.
-Award recipients will not only have made a difference in the lives of others, but will also be exemplary and inspiring role models for CHS and its students.
+The Alumnae Achievement Award is presented annually to a living alumna or old girl in recognition of her outstanding dedication and accomplishments in her life’s work, either professional and/or volunteer.
+There are three categories for the Alumnae Achievement Award: Junior Alumnae Award, Distinguished Alumnae Award, and Lifetime Achievement Award.

 Recognizes an Alum or Old Girl, 40 years or younger, who has reached a significant level of success and has demonstrated vision and leadership

 Recognizes an Alumnae or Old Girl, for her outstanding achievement in a particular field or industry, for her role in advancing women is leadership in society and/or the workplace and has proven to be an exceptional role model to young women

 Lifetime Achievement Award:

 Recognizes an Alumnae or Old Girl for a lifetime of dedication and service to her community, as well as who made a significant contribution to her profession, to the wellbeing of humanity and expanded the role of women in society.

 2018–2019 Award Winners

 Alumnae Lifetime Achievement Award